LAION-AI/Open-Assistant/README.md

 If the issue is currently unclear but you are interested, please post in Discord and someone can help clarify the issue with more detail.

+**Always Welcome:** Documentation markdowns in `docs/`, docstrings, diagrams of the system architecture, and other documentation.

 ### Submitting Work

 We're all working on different parts of Open Assistant together.
 To make